ilyaminichev/iOSWKWebViewAppTemplatePersistentCookiesWorkLikeACharm/README.md

 You have probably noticed that by default iOS WKWebView resets all cookies if you swipe app off memory This WKWebView has a solution and a fix to preserve and save cookies to provide expected functionality from web apps

+Supported iOS 13.0 - 14.7.1
+Succesfully tested and wokring on physical iOS 14.7.1 device and physical iPadOS 14.7.1 device

 A very well-commented webview app template (probably even too much commented, probably I've failed all and every KISS principle while commenting this app template, but I wanted this app template to be easily understandble for absolutele iOS beginners who had little or no previos iOS experience)

 There are 5 ATTENTION: ACTION REQUIRED marks in the code